Learn how to insert PDFs into PowerPoint using five proven methods: Converting pages to images linking, converting to editable slides and more.

 Common reasons to insert PDF content include:

-2. Upload your PDF from your device, Google Drive, Dropbox, or OneDrive.
+Upload your PDF in the tool area below from your device, Google Drive, Dropbox, or OneDrive.

 3. Choose “Convert entire pages” if you want full-page slide images.